kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	<<[/UNRESOLVED]>>
 }

+// AllocationResultResourceHandlesMaxSize represents the maximum number of
+// entries in allocation.resourceHandles.
+const AllocationResultResourceHandlesMaxSize = 32

+// ResourceHandle holds opaque resource data for processing by a specific kubelet plugin. type ResourceHandle struct {
+	// DriverName specifies the name of the resource driver whose kubelet
+	// plugin should be invoked to process this ResourceHandle's data once it
+	// lands on a node.
+This may differ from the DriverName set in
+	// ResourceClaimStatus this ResourceHandle is embedded in.
+	DriverName string

+	// Data contains the opaque data associated with this ResourceHandle.
+It is
+	// set by the controller component of the resource driver whose name
+	// matches the DriverName set in the ResourceClaimStatus this
+	// ResourceHandle is embedded in.
+It is set at allocation time and is
+	// intended for processing by the kubelet plugin whose name matches
+	// the DriverName set in this ResourceHandle.
+	//
+	// The maximum size of this field is 16KiB.
+This may get increased in the
+	// future, but not reduced.
+	// +optional
+	Data string
+}

-// ResourceHandleMaxSize is the maximum size of allocation.resourceHandle. const ResourceHandleMaxSize = 16 * 1024
+// ResourceHandleDataMaxSize represents the maximum size of resourceHandle.data. const ResourceHandleDataMaxSize = 16 * 1024
 ```

-Resource drivers can use the `ResourceHandle` to store some data directly or
+Resource drivers can use each `ResourceHandle` to store data directly or
 cross-reference some other place where information is stored.
 This data is guaranteed to be available when a Pod is about
 to run on a node, in contrast to the ResourceClass which